jens-daniel-mueller/INTEGRAL_winter_cruise_ARANDA_2019/README.md

   + pH for flowthrough measurements (SW) calculated at S=5, correction to in-situ salinity missing
 * CT
   + IOW shipboard and lab data post-processed by Stefan Otto
-  + calculated from pH HydroFIA and AT estimate
+  + calculated from pH HydroFIA and AT, with AT estimated from AT-S relationsship (Mueller et al., 2016)
+* Nutrients
+  + quality controlled by SYKE (except O2) and included
+* Particulate and dissolved organic compounds
+  + N/C (IOPAN): Provided but not yet included
+  + P (IOW): Not yet analysed

 # Additional information